 All participants are required to complete a self review form based on our Leadership Behaviours.
 This is designed to highlight strengths and areas for development for you to consider and focus on that will enable you to develop and grow as a leader.
 You are encouraged to complete the form with your sponsor before attending the induction and to review this at least twice throughout the programme.

-Participants are required to attend 9 face to face days over the course of the programme which cover the 6 content areas
+Participants are required to attend over 6 content areas over the course of the programme.

-Each day has been specifically designed with an effective headteacher in mind, using a variety of types of study including theory, models, case studies and accounts of practise to enable each participant to determine and develop their own learning and leadership style.
+Each content area have been specifically designed with an effective headteacher in mind, using a variety of types of study including theory, models, case studies and accounts of practise to enable each participant to determine and develop their own learning and leadership style.

 Emphasis is placed on collaboration, strategic thinking, coaching and reflection to ultimately empower the participant to build trust and credibility and develop vision, confidence and skills as a leader.